-5.4.5 Maximum exit amounts
+4.4.5 Maximum exit amounts

 Your provider will be able to tell you if they charge an exit amount.
-An exit amount applies if you decide to change providers or leave home care.
+An exit amount may apply if you decide to change providers or leave home care.
+Section 4.5 provides more information on exit amounts.

-5.4.6 Separate cost when you want to get services from a different provider
+4.4.6 Separate cost when you want to get services from a different provider

 You can get services from another provider if you choose to.
 Your provider must tell you if they charge a separate cost when you want to get services from a different provider.
 Your provider must also say how it is charged.
-For example whether it is charged as a separate cost or included in the service price.
+For example, whether it is charged as a separate cost or included in the service price.

-5.5 What is an exit amount?
+4.5 What is an exit amount?

-Home care providers can deduct an exit amount from any unspent package funds.
+Home care providers can only deduct an exit amount from any unspent package funds they hold of your behalf.

 An exit amount only applies if you decide to move to another home care provider or you choose to end the agreement.
 The exit amount helps providers cover the administrative costs related to you leaving their service.